ConnorSweeneyDev/.config/readme.md

 - NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
-- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-Make sure you put `oh-my-posh init pwsh --config "C:/posh/config.omp.json" |
+- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\Posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
+Make sure you put `oh-my-posh init pwsh --config "C:/Posh/config.omp.json" |
   Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

 If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can paste